 - Click Next to advance the import tool to the Field Mapping pane.

-- Optionally, for each source field, choose a target field from the drop-down list.
+- Optionally, choose a target field from the drop-down list for each source field.

 You can only map the source to target fields that do not result in data loss or truncation.
 For example, you can only map source double fields to target double fields.
 The following combinations are allowed: